College of Arms: Current procedure

-As soon as the composition of the blazon is agreed to by both parties a final grant could then be created.
+As soon as the composition of the blazon is agreed by both parties a final grant can be created.
 This takes the form of a handmade colourfully illuminated and decorated Letters Patent.
 The letter is written and painted in vellum by a College artist and scrivener.
-The grant is then signed and sealed by the King of Arms, it is then handed to the petitioner, authorising the use of arms blazoned therein as the perpetual property of himself and his heirs.
+The grant is then signed and sealed by the King of Arms.
+It is then handed to the petitioner, authorising the use of arms blazoned therein as the perpetual property of himself and his heirs.
 A copy of the grant is always made for the College's own register.

 Once granted, a coat of arms becomes the hereditary and inheritable property of the owner and his descendants.
-However, this can only be so if the inheritor is a legitimate male-line descendant of the person originally granted with the arms.
+But it can only be inherited by a legitimate male-line descendant of the original grantee of the arms.
 To establish the right to arms by descent, one must be able to prove that an ancestor had his arms recorded in the registers of the College.
-If there is a possibility of such an inheritance, one must first make contact with an officer-in-waiting at the College, who could then advise on the course of action and the cost of such a search.
+If there is a possibility of such an inheritance, one must first contact an officer-in-waiting at the College, who could then advise on the course of action and the cost of such a search.
 The research into a descent of arms requires details of paternal ancestry, which will involve the examination of genealogical records.
-The first step involve a search of the family name in the College's archives, as coats of arms and family name has no connection, the officer could prove, through this method, that there is in fact no descent.
-However, if a connection is found a genealogical research outside of the College's archives would then be undertaken to provide definitive evidence of descent from an armigerous individual.
+First there is a search of the family name in the College's archives, as coats of arms and family name has no connection, the officer could prove, through this method, that there is in fact no descent.
+However, if a connection is found the genealogy would be researched outside of the College's archives to provide definitive evidence of descent from an armigerous individual.